-If you senior loved one is refusing to engage in activities (social or otherwise) due to medical conditions mentioned above such as problems with cognition, depression, anxiety, vision, hearing, etc. we strongly encourage you to speak to your physician about your concerns and these issues to help resolve them.
+If you senior loved one is refusing to engage in activities (social or otherwise) due to medical conditions mentioned above (such as problems with cognition, depression, anxiety, vision, hearing, etc), we strongly encourage you to speak to their physician about your concerns and these issues to help resolve them.

 Note: If loss of hearing is an issue – take a look at The Ultimate Breakdown Of Hearing Aid Styles to see what options are available today.

 Encourage A Feeling That The Activity Is Useful Or Relevant

 People need feel productive and useful.
 Making a contribution by helping out can keep depression at bay and give a senior citizen an emotional boost.

 One way of helping them to engage in an activity is to make it relevant to these essentials.